IrosTheBeggar/mStream/README.md

 ## Android/iPhone Apps

 mStream is currently adding support for the subsonic API.
 Once that's done mStream will be accessible by a number of mobile apps

+There is also an mStream Android App that is currently in the alpha stages of development.

+## The API

+mStream uses a JSON based REST API.
+[The API is documented here](docs/API.md)

 ## The Docs